 RELE 1406.
-RealEstate Principles (4-3-3)
+Real Estate Principles (4-3-3)

-This course includes an overview of licensing as a broker or salesperson.
-It includes ethics of practice as a license holder, titles to and conveyance of real estate, legal descriptions, deeds, encumbrances and liens, distinctions between personal and real property, appraisal, finance and regulations, closing procedures, and real estate mathematics.
-The course cover at least three hours of classroom instruction on federal, state, and local laws relating to housing, discrimination, housing credit discrimination, and community reinvestment.
+This course is an overview of licensing as a broker or salesperson, ethics of practice, titles to and conveyance of real estate, legal descriptions, deeds, encumbrances and liens, distinctions between personal and real property, appraisal, finance and regulations, closing procedures, real estate mathematics. laws relating to housing, discrimination, housing credit discrimination, and community reinvestment.
 It fulfills the 60-hour requirement for salesperson license.
 Lab Fee: \$20.00.